evanx/redex/README.md

       }
    });
 ```
-Actually before sending the request, we put the message into a set of pending requests.
+Actually before sending the request, we put the message into a Redis set of pending requests.
 When we get its response, we remove it from the set.
 This enables monitoring for timeouts, and recovering some state in the event of a restart, for logging purposes if nothing else.

 #### RateLimitFilter